Long-Range Hypersonic Weapon: Testing

 The first test of the Intermediate Range Conventional Prompt Strike Flight Experiment-1, was on 30 October 2017.
 A missile capable of fitting in the launch tube of an Ohio-class ballistic missile submarine flew over 2,000 nautical miles from Hawaii to the Marshall Islands at hypersonic speeds.
 The Common-Hypersonic Glide Body was tested in March 2020.
 LRHW subsystems were tested at Project Convergence 2022 (PC22).

-On 28 June 2024, the DoD announced a successful recent end-to-end test of the US Army's Long-Range Hypersonic Weapon all-up round (AUR) and the US Navy's Conventional Prompt Strike.
+On 28 June 2024, the Department of Defense announced a successful recent end-to-end test of the US Army's Long-Range Hypersonic Weapon all-up round (AUR) and the US Navy's Conventional Prompt Strike.
 The missile was launched from the Pacific Missile Range Facility, Kauai, Hawaii, landing more than 2000 miles away in the Marshall Islands.
 A second 2024 test of the land-based launcher fired an all-up round (AUR) from a transporter erector launcher (TEL) using a Battery Operations Center at Cape Canaveral on 12 December 2024, which was successful.